siddartham/data-engineering-ecosystem/README.md

 ### Fundamental Questions in building a Data Engineering environment?
-* Why and How to build a common file-system interface to interact with databricks file system, local file system, s3 etc. ?
+* Why and How to build a common file-system interface to interact with databricks file system, local file system, s3 etc. ? - `file-system-client`
-* Why and How to build an ORM framework - internal mechanics of ORM ?
+* Why and How to build an ORM framework - internal mechanics of ORM ? - `analytics-orm`
-* Why and How to build an ORM model for your database, to set urls, permissions?
+* Why and How to build an ORM model for your database, to set urls, permissions? - `my-datastore-orm`
-* Why and How to build an ETL framework?
+* Why and How to build an ETL framework? - `analytics-etl`
-* Why and How to build an ETL wrapper for your team, to set permissions?
+* Why and How to build an ETL wrapper for your team, to set permissions? - `my-datastore-etl`
-* How to build an ETL based on framework?
+* How to build an ETL based on framework? - `sample-etl`
-* Why and How to write a Client SDK, what is the need for oapi, instead of openapi-codegen?
+* Why and How to write a Client SDK, what is the need for `oapi`, instead of `openapi-codegen`, `openapi-core`?
-* How to use metaprogramming, abstract base classes, decorators, hooks to build tools and packages ?
+* How to use metaprogramming, abstract base classes, decorators, hooks to build tools and packages ?  ex: client generation, foundational libraries, class generation

 ### Data Engineering Foundational Libraries